nbdkit-ondemand-plugin - Man Page

 The command parameter

-Instead of running mkfs you can run an arbitrary command (a shell script fragment) to create the disk.
+Instead of running mkfs you can run an arbitrary command or shell script to create the disk.

 The other parameters to the plugin are turned into shell variables passed to the command.
 For example type becomes the shell variable $type, etc. Any parameters you want can be passed to the plugin and will be turned into shell variables (not only type and label) making this a very flexible method to create filesystems and disks of all kinds.